homiedopie/beberlei.de/_sources/2013/07/24/doctrine_and_domainevents.txt

 - No need to use unexplicit Doctrine Lifecycle events that are triggered on all update operations.

-This block post will introduce a very simple implementation for Domain Events with Doctrine2.
+This blog post will introduce a very simple implementation for Domain Events with Doctrine2.
 You should be able to easily extend it to be more flexible, reliable or optionally even asynchronuous.
 I skip some of the glue code in this blog post, but you can try the full code by checking out `this Gist